pszkotak/openthread/examples/platforms/nrf52811/README.md

 $ make -f examples/Makefile-nrf52811 NCP_SPI=1
 ```

-With this option enabled, SPI communication between the NCP example and wpantund is possible
+With this option enabled, SPI communication between the RCP example and wpantund is possible
 (provided that the wpantund host supports SPI Master).
 To achieve that, an appropriate SPI device
 should be chosen in wpantund configuration file, `/etc/wpantund.conf`.
 You can find an example below.
 ```